jumehan/bse-analysis/README.md

 Data is from the "2022-2023" NBA season for this project.
 However, the code could easily be modified to allow multi-season data for historical comparisons.

 *Please allow some time between calls.
 This project runs on the free subscription tier and is limited on throttling, the number of calls per minute, and calls per day.

+#### Data Visualization:
+I mainly used the `react-table` and `recharts` libraries to render data visually and build the interactive interfaces.

 ---